Chile Opens New Patagonia Hiking Trail Following Tompkins Donation

 The Tompkins bought hundreds of thousands of hectares of land in Chile and Argentina since the 1990s with the goal to invest in conservation.

-Then in 2015, Mr Tompkins tragically died in a kayaking accident in the Chilean Patagonia.
+Then in 2015, Mr. Tompkins tragically died in a kayaking accident in the Chilean Patagonia.
 Two years later, his widow donated 408,000 hectares of land to the Chilean government with the purpose of creating five new parks.

 “This is a key step to treasuring this giant source of biodiversity and safe keep it in the public interest,” said Chilean President Michelle Bachelet at the time, according to the BBC.